AzAdminEVM/Power-BI-PL-300-Study-Guide/README.md

 We then recommend working with the supplemental material to solidify content.

 **NOTICE: Following the Microsoft Learn path is not enough.
-There is too much material to memorize in one go-through and content will not sink in with further practice and review.
+There is too much material to memorize in one go and content will not sink in without further practice and review.
 You *will* have to practice, and you will be revisiting content.**

 # Additional Notes & Caveats
 Unfortunately, Microsoft's Learn path and its outline are not a 1:1.
 This can manifest in several ways.